Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Exact Solutions Found for RPCF

 Figure~\ref{fig:periodic-solution-snapshots} shows a set of snapshots for the periodic solution obtained from optimisation at $\mathit{Re}=400$, sampled at points along its trajectory.
 The primary streamwise rolls are clearly present, and evolve in a wavy motion as consecutive vortices contract and expand.
 Figure~\ref{fig:periodic-solution-spectrum} shows the spectrum of the periodic solution sampled at the two wall-normal positions $y\approx-0.86$ and $y\approx0$.
 Each spectrum is a slice of the total spectrum such that only the positive temporal frequencies are shown, since the negative temporal frequencies are a reflection.
 An imbalance in the positive and negative temporal frequencies would manifest as travelling waves moving in the spanwise direction, which is not a feature of this solution.
 The general lack of spanwise motions in solutions to channel flows is a noted feature in \citet{cvitanovic2010}.
-A chequerboard pattern is observed in the spectrum near the centreline of the flow, which represent the presence of the oscillating ``tails'' on either side of the vortices in figure~\ref{fig:periodic-solution-snapshots}.
-The most energetic mode is located at $\left(k_z,\,k_t\right)=\left(1,\,0\right)$ which is mode that best fits the streamwise rolls that do not vary significantly with time.
+A chequerboard pattern is observed in the spectrum near the centreline of the flow.
+In the temporal spectrum, this is a result of the periodic solution being made up of a pre-periodic solution repeating itself under a symmetry transformation.
+Pre-periodic solutions are able to exist in this flow due to the presence of certain discrete and continuous symmetries \citep{gibson2008}, however, such symmetric solutions are not treated in this work.
+The pattern in the spanwise direction, present only near the centre-plane is simply a result of the strong streamwise rolls that dominate the flow at this Reynolds number.
+The most energetic mode is located at $\left(k_z,\,k_t\right)=\left(1,\,0\right)$ which is the mode that best fits the streamwise rolls that do not vary significantly with time.
 The spectrum at the location nearer the wall has a more continuous decay indicative of its less obvious spatial and temporal structure compared to the centre of the channel.